 The Firefox Release Schedule overview offers information about past, present and future releases of the Mozilla Firefox web browser.

-To make matters even more complicated, some versions like the aurora or nightly versions get updated fairly often.
+To make matters even more complicated, some versions like the nightly versions get updated fairly often.
 To bring order into chaos, release schedules usually only concentrate on version increases and not all the updates that get released.

 Mozilla's official Release Schedule page lists only the next version upgrade for Firefox stable, beta, aurora and nightly, but does not go beyond that.
 (Update: That changed with the introduction of the Rapid Release Calendar)

 While you can try to calculate the releases after the next by adding 42 days to a fixed release date, actual release dates may fluctuate especially for the beta and aurora version increases.

 Update: Mozilla announced the move to a variable Firefox release schedule recently.

 The table currently covers all upcoming releases for the year, and even provides an outlook of the first releases of next year.

 Our Firefox release schedule lists all Firefox versions, meaning Firefox Stable, Beta, Nightly, and ESR, the version they are updated to, and the date this is going to happen.